Click on the initial letter of the legal word or phrase

 Crime: Act or omission forbidden by criminal law.
 The commission of a crime is punishable by a fine, imprisonment or some other form of punishment.
 Crimes are divided into minor offences (which may be tried in the District Court) and indictable offences, which are tried by a judge and jury in the Circuit Court or Central Criminal Court.

 Curtilage: Land around a dwelling house, used by the occupants for their enjoyment or work.
-Curtilage may be enclosed by fencing and includes any outhouses such as sheds, garages or workshops.
+Curtilages may be enclosed by fencing and include any outhouses, such as garages, sheds or workshops.

 Return to top of page